Platform

 The foundation for success begins before kindergarten.
 Minja will also invest in early childhood development to increase access to affordable preschool across the county.
 Early investment in childhood development leads to better academic outcomes and reduces future educational costs.

-Minja will also work with Clark County’s Department of Public Works and Department of Road Safety to create Safe Routes to School, implement traffic calming measures, crosswalks, and bike lanes around schools to protect our children.
+Minja will also work with Clark County’s Department of Road Safety to expand Safe Routes to School, implement traffic calming measures, crosswalks, and protected bike lanes around schools to protect our children.

-Education isn't just a school district issue - it's a community issue and an economic development issue.
+Education isn't just a school district issue, it's a community issue and an economic development issue.
 The number one challenge that employers mentioned from moving into Nevada is public school quality and lack of local skilled talent.
-When our schools thrive, our neighborhoods thrive.
+When our schools thrive, our economy thrives.
+Boston ranks #1 for biotech because they rank #1 in education, having the best universities like MIT and Harvard.
+We must think long term.
+Better schools equals a better economy.
 By strengthening the connection between our classrooms and our community, we can ensure every child in Clark County has the foundation they need to succeed and build their future right here at home.

 Education